TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 5.eql?(5) #=> true
 ```

-`.equal?` checks both values are the exact same object in memory.
+`.equal?` checks whether both values are the exact same object in memory.
 This can be slightly confusing because of the way computers store some values for efficiency.
-Two variables pointing to a number will usually always return true.
+Two variables pointing to the same number will usually always return true.

 ```ruby
 a = 5